 - Ensure your unit is placed on a flat, elevated surface for optimal moisture distribution.

-2. Strange Noises
+2. How To Fix Strange Noises From Your Humidifier

 These unusual sounds, which may include rattling, buzzing, or whistling, often result from mineral buildup on critical components like the heating element or fan.
 As minerals accumulate, they can interfere with the smooth operation of moving parts, creating disruptive noises.
-From my experience, this issue is because worn-out or incorrectly installed fans or motors can be the culprits behind these noises.

 Issue: